The Swedish Institute has provided 2-year funding for the EDC project to transform Ukraine's democratic future.

 The key stakeholders are:

-• Representatives of local government bodies from united territorial communities
+- Representatives of municipal authorities of united territorial communities

-The project involves European experts from Linnaeus University (Sweden), the University of Murcia (Spain), Jagiellonian University (Poland), as well as Ukrainian experts: Taras Shevchenko National University of Kyiv, the Institute of Social and Political Psychology of the National Academy of Pedagogical Sciences of Ukraine, the School of Governance of the Ostroh Academy, and the Association of Political Psychologists of Ukraine.
+The project involves European experts from Linnaeus University (Sweden), the University of Murcia (Spain), Jagiellonian University (Poland), as well as Ukrainian experts: Taras Shevchenko National University of Kyiv, Institute for Social and Political Psychology at the National Academy of Educational Sciences of Ukraine, School of Governance NGO, and Association of Political Psychologists of Ukraine.

-April 30 marked the end of the application period for university lecturers to participate in the EDC project training course.
+The application period for university lecturers to participate in the EDC training course closed on April 30.

 Educational program